SupportTools/rke2-up/README.md

 -s 10.128.0.6 -t MyAFakeKey::server:YouShouldReplaceMe
 ```

-Run the following command on the rest of the nodes in the cluster one at a time.
+Run the following command on the rest of the nodes in the cluster.
+NOTE: You should join master nodes one at a time.
 ```bash
 build-rke2 -m all -v v1.21.6+rke2r1 -s 10.128.0.6 -t MyAFakeKey::server:YouShouldReplaceMe
 ```